-Visiting Day starts at 10:00am on Saturday and ends at 4:00pm.
+Visiting Day starts at 10 a.m. on Saturday and ends at 4 p.m.
 Please understand that with the exception of second year senior campers, it is firm camp policy that campers may not leave the campgrounds during Visiting Day.

 We try to make Visiting Day a relaxed family time together.
-We do not believe in "putting on a show" for parents but rather want our camp families to simply experience camp and enjoy being together.
+We do not believe in "putting on a show" for parents but rather want our families to simply experience camp and enjoy being together.

 Saturday morning is spent visiting, touring camp and meeting counselors and friends.
 After a buffet lunch on the front lawn, the afternoon offers the opportunity to participate in activities throughout camp together.
-Parents depart at 4:00pm.
+Parents depart at 4 p.m.